 In addition to these ESG guidelines, we have created a risk mapping tool for human rights.
-This tool is designed to aid all employees in insurance and investment in categorising and evaluating countries and economic sectors as per various indices and human rights topics.
-We consider the following topics when mapping risks by country: child labour and forced labour; discrimination on the basis of gender, sexuality or religion; corruption; threats to communities; restrictions on people’s liberty or freedom; international and domestic conflicts.
-When we analyse sector risks, we focus on working conditions, child labour and forced labour, occupational health risks, and the sources of commodities.
+The tool considers the following topics when mapping risks by country: child labour and forced labour; discrimination based on gender, sexuality, or religion; corruption; threats to communities; restrictions on people’s liberty or freedom; and international and domestic conflicts.
+On the subject of sector risks, the tool focuses on working conditions, child labour and forced labour, occupational health risks, and the sources of commodities..

-For each of the four risk dimensions that we have defined – employees, procurement, our core business and asset management – we have implemented measures, guidelines, and governance instruments.
-This enables us to reduce or mitigate risks with regard to violations of human rights; these approaches also guide our decision-making in line with conscientious management practices.
+For each of the four risk dimensions we have defined (employees, procurement, our insurance business and investment management), we have implemented tools to guide our decision-making in line with conscientious management practices.